mmangus/mo2info/README.md

 Many of the systems in [Mortal Online 2](https://www.mortalonline2.com/) are undocumented, leaving players to experiment and discover on their own.
-The goal of this project is to facilitate data-driven analysis of the game, producting online calculators that update their predictions automatically as new data comes in.
+The goal of this project is to facilitate data-driven analysis of the game, producing online calculators that update their predictions automatically as new data comes in.

 ## Overview